ruizhang1996/optimal-sparse-regression-tree-public/README.md

  - Special Cases: When set to 0, a single thread is created for each core detected on the machine.

 ### Files

-**costs**
- - Values: string representing a path to a file.
- - Description: This file must contain a CSV representing the cost matrix for calculating loss.
-   - The first row is a header listing every class that is present in the training data
-   - Each subsequent row contains the cost incurred of predicitng class **i** when the true class is **j**, where **i** is the row index and **j** is the column index
-   - Example where each false negative costs 0.1 and each false positive costs 0.2 (and correct predictions costs 0.0):
-     ```
-     negative,positive
-     0.0,0.1
-     0.2,0.0
-     ```
-   - Example for multi-class objectives:
-     ```
-     class-A,class-B,class-C
-     0.0,0.1,0.3
-     0.2,0.0,0.1
-     0.8,0.3,0.0
-     ```
-   - Note: costs values are not normalized, so high cost values lower the relative weight of regularization
- - Special Case: When set to empty string, a default cost matrix is used which represents unweighted training misclassification.

 **model**
  - Values: string representing a path to a file.